Pastoral Manager – Behaviour

 Amendments to the Exceptions Order 1975 (2013 & 2020) provide that certain spent convictions and cautions are “protected”.
 These are not subject to the disclosure to employers and cannot be taken into account.
 Guidance and criteria on the filtering of these cautions and convictions can be found on the ministry of justice website or see here

-Please note: Only applications on the standard Sheffield LA leadership application form will be accepted.
+Please note: Only applications on the standard Sheffield LA application form will be accepted.

 CVs will not be considered